sumoninfo/miaccounts-task/README.md

     cp .env.example .env

 ### Install all the dependencies using npm

     npm install

 ### Compiles and hot-reloads for development

     npm run dev

-You can now access the server at http://localhost:5173
+You can now access the project at http://localhost:5173